-The following examples present the fields where the Machine Learning can be effectively applied:
+The following examples present the fields where Machine Learning can be effectively applied:

-- In the collection of digital microscope videos, the system can identify bacteria species and recognize if the specific organisms are alive.
+- In the collection of digital microscope videos, the system can identify bacterial species and recognize if the specific organisms are alive.

-- System can evaluate the age and mood of a person on a photograph.
+- The system can evaluate the age and mood of a person on a photograph.